veyon/veyon/README.md

 ## What is Veyon?

-Veyon is an Open Source computer monitoring and classroom management software supporting Windows and Linux.
+Veyon is a free and Open Source software for computer monitoring and classroom management supporting Windows and Linux.
 It enables teachers to view and control computer labs and interact with students.
 Veyon is available in different languages and provides lots of useful features:

   * see what's going on in computer labs in overview mode and take screenshots
   * remote control computers to support and help users